stitchdata/docs/_database-integrations/dynamodb/dynamodb-v1.md

         - `New Image`
         - `New and old images`

-      Note: DynamoDB streams are purged after 24 hours.
-To ensure you don't lose data, set the integration's Replication Frequency to an interval less than 24 hours (ex: 12 hours).
+      {% include note.html type="single-line" content="**Note**: DynamoDB streams are purged after 24 hours.
+To ensure you don't lose data, set the integration's Replication Frequency to an interval less than 24 hours (ex: 12 hours)." %}

   - title: "Full Table Replication"
     anchor: "full-table-replication"